 The quickest way is to get a taxi, which costs less than 20 euros from the International Airport.
 However, there's also a bus departing the airport every hour.

 The cost of a vacation in Valletta is consistent with other neighboring Mediterranean nations like Italy.
 Expect to spend between 80-300 euros per night for accommodation, depending on your budget.
 Meals in a restaurant can also be pricey, between 15-50 euros.
-However, there is also delicious street food like Pastizzi in Valeltta which costs less then 2 euros.
+However, there is also delicious street food like Pastizzi in Valletta which costs less then 2 euros.

 After Valletta - Discover Malta in These Travel Guides